Grapefruit and Birth Control Pills: Your Questions Answered

 - Grapefruit contains compounds known as furanocoumarins that block (inhibit) these enzymes responsible for breaking down estrogens.
 When grapefruit and the pill are consumed, blood levels of estrogen may rise, resulting in a risk for new or worsened side effects.

-One study looked at how grapefruit juice (containing 887 mg/mL of naringin) affect estrogen levels and compared this to the effect of drinking herbal tea.1 In contrast to herbal tea, grapefruit juice significantly increased peak plasma levels to 137% (Cmax) and the area under plasma concentration-time curve (AUC) from 0 to 8 hours to 128%.
+One study looked at how grapefruit juice (containing 887 mg/mL of naringin) affected estrogen levels and compared this to the effect of drinking herbal tea.1 In contrast to herbal tea, grapefruit juice significantly increased peak plasma levels (Cmax) to 137% and the area under plasma concentration-time curve (AUC) from 0 to 8 hours to 128%.
 This means that higher levels of estrogen were found in the body.
 A possible explanation is that grapefruit juice slows down the break down of ethinylestradiol.
-These levels are unlikely to affect the overall safety profile of estrogen; however, the authors suggested the clinical importance should be investigated.2,3
+However, these levels are unlikely to affect the overall safety profile of estrogen; but the authors suggested the clinical importance should be investigated.2,3

 Probably not.
 Estrogen levels increase when the combined oral birth control pill is taken.
 Higher estrogen levels (as seen with the study above) should not lower the effectiveness of the birth control.
 However, birth control drug interactions or greater estrogen side effects like breast tenderness or nausea might occur.
 Grapefruit, grapefruit juice and birth control combined decrease the activity of the enzymes that break down estrogen, leading to the higher blood levels of estrogen.

-However, some medications can increase (induce) the activity of the CYP3A4 enzyme, boost estrogen break down and possibly lower the effectiveness of your birth control pill.
-Inducers of CYP3A4 may reduce plasma concentrations of estrogens.
-Reduced blood levels of estrogens may result in a decrease in birth control effectiveness and changes in monthly bleeding.
+However, some medications can increase (induce) the activity of the CYP3A4 enzyme, boost estrogen and progestin break down and possibly lower the effectiveness of your birth control pill.
+Inducers of CYP3A4 may reduce plasma concentrations of these hormones.
+Reduced blood levels of birth control hormones may result in changes in monthly bleeding, decrease in birth control effectiveness and unintended pregnancy.